 Negative Capacitance Devices

 Since the 1940’s, phenomena in ferroelectric materials have been successfully modelled based on the Landau theory of phase transitions, which was first applied to ferroelectrics by Ginzburg and Devonshire.
 Phenomenological models based on this Landau–Ginzburg–Devonshire (LGD) approach have been an essential tool in understanding the basic physics of ferroelectricity.
 In LGD theory, a ferroelectric below its transition temperature is described by a double-well free energy landscape F as a function of the polarization P (Fig. 1a).
-The two degenerate energy minima define two stable spontaneous polarization states in the material, which can be reversed by the application of an electric field.
-By differentiating F with respect to P, one obtains the ‘S’-shaped P(–E), where E is the electric field in the ferroelectric (Fig. 1b).
-This ‘S’-shape of the P(-E) curve implies that in a certain region around P≈0 the ferroelectric possesses a negative differential capacitance (NC), because the capacitance C is proportional to the slope dP/dE, which is a direct consequence of the energy barrier in the double-well free energy landscape.
+The two degenerate energy minima define two stable spontaneous polarization states in the material and the device can be switched from one to another state by the application of an electric field.
+By differentiating F with respect to P, one obtains the ‘S’-shaped P(E), where E is the electric field in the ferroelectric (Fig. 1b).
+This ‘S’-shape of the P(E) curve implies that in a certain region around P≈0 the ferroelectric exhibits a negative differential capacitance (NC), because the capacitance C is proportional to the slope dP/dE.

 Fig. 1: a) Double-well energy landscape of a ferroelectric.